 After the arrival of particular patients carrying outstanding balances, your staff should be firm about payment requirements and escalates the situation to billing department representatives.
 Moreover, you should have specific policies regarding outstanding balances and provide staffers with adequate training to keep your inflow of cash from being stalled.

 Practices need to make sure that they will continue to keep things clean with the proper reporting.
-Most often staff is focused on getting the billing off their desks and the claims submitted and they have very little time to follow up on receivables, analyze the financial performance of the practice.
+Most often staff is focused on getting the billing off their desks and the claims submitted and they have very little time to follow up on receivables, and analyze the financial performance of the practice.

 Weekly analysis of your collection backlog and monthly review of outstanding AR will enable you to explain problematic trends.
 Now, you can focus on the solution of these problematic trends for perfecting your performance in those areas.